 Room for Growth

-The new, 113,000 sq. ft. building will be 66% larger than the current facility.
-Collections storage will be climate-controlled and allow room for decompression and growth.
-Nearly 60% of the museum will be accessible or visible to visitors (compared to just over 30% today).
+The new, 113,000 sq. ft. building is 66% larger than the former facility.
+Collections storage areas are climate-controlled and allow room for decompression and growth.
+Nearly 60% of the museum is accessible or visible to visitors (compared to just over 30% in the former facility).

 Next Level Education

 The New Burke is a true partnership.
-The project will be funded through investments from the State of Washington, the University of Washington, King County, the City of Seattle, private donors and foundations.
+The project is funded through investments from the State of Washington, the University of Washington, King County, the City of Seattle, private donors and foundations.

 Gifts from the community are the heart of the New Burke project—more than one third of the new museum will be funded by individuals like you.
 Learn more about the Campaign for the New Burke.